ZaninAndrea/schoolNotesV/src/markdown/inglese/BronteWhitman.md

 He sees himself as the incarnation of the country's spirit and geography.

 He used the **free verse**, that he invented, to reflect the rythm of the ordinary language.
-==His language is simple== yet passionate, sometimes colloquial; he widely used metaphors and similes.
+==His language is simple== yet passionate, sometimes colloquial; he didn't use much metaphors and similes, because he preferred direct statements.

 # The Modernist Revolution
 ## The loss of certainty